beth92/countdown/README.md

 ## Running

 Requires an API key for [WordsAPI](https://www.wordsapi.com/).
-Before you can start the application you wlil have to add your API key to server configuration.
+Before you can start the application you will have to add your API key to server configuration.
 Create a file at `server/config/api_key.json` and insert the following: